Maimunar/dotfiles/README.md

 ## Notes:

-- There is a setup for yabai + skhd, but I have replaced it with aerospace since aerospace doesnt need any extra permissions and is faster
+- There is a setup for yabai + skhd, but I think aerospace is better since aerospace doesnt need any extra permissions and is faster
+- There is also an aersospace setup, but I have moved to raycast for simplicity and because aerospace was a bit too slow for my taste
 - There is a sketchybar setup, but I have dropped it in favor of a better tmux line + mneumonics for the needed spaces in aerospace (opt + T for terminal, etc., check aerospace/aerospace.toml)
   - If you want to use sketchybar, you will need to add a padding on the top of the page.
 This can be done from the aerospace config file